make-all/conduit-emacs/README.md

 server via the Conduit API.
 It is intended to be used by elisp developers to develop user facing interfaces to various Phabricator features in Emacs.

-To call conduit methods, `conduit-phabricator-server` and `conduit-api-token` must first be configured.
+To call conduit methods, `conduit-phabricator-url` and `conduit-api-token` must first be configured.
 If you work with multiple phabricator servers, it is recommended to do this on a per-project basis.